vxcall/rust-dll-bp/README.md

 # toy-arms crate

 This crate consists of winapi crate only.
-However, there is an example which uses [toy-arms crate](https://github.com/s3pt3mb3r/toy-arms) that eases developing dll in `examples` directory.
+However, there is an [example](https://github.com/s3pt3mb3r/rust-dll-bp/blob/master/examples/use_toy_arms.rs) which uses [toy-arms crate](https://github.com/s3pt3mb3r/toy-arms) that eases developing dll in `examples` directory.

-The variant without toy-arms is on [gist](https://gist.github.com/s3pt3mb3r/c86f87fd0259d175bf6cbdc5b8f49f56).

 # :warning: important